St. Petersburg metro blast a 'suicide bombing'

 The explosion took place between the Sennaya Ploshchad and Tekhnologichesky Institut stations at about 2.40 p.m. on Monday.
 Photographs from the scene showed bandaged and bloodied bodies being carried from the station where the train came to a stop.

-Others showed bodies lying by the train itself at Tekhnologichesky Institut as the station filled with smoke.
+Others showed bodies lying by the train at Tekhnologichesky Institut as the station filled with smoke.

-A second, larger device was found and defused at another station, Russia's Anti-Terrorism Committee said.
+The second, larger device was found and defused at another station, Ploshchad Vosstaniya, and is believed to have been planted by Djalilov, Russian investigators said.

+"Criminalists found his DNA on a bag with a bomb left at the Ploshchad Vosstaniya metro station," the Russian Investigative Committee said in a statement, adding that CCTV footage was also used to come to their conclusions.

-That device, hidden in a fire extinguisher, was larger than the one that exploded, according to state media reports that quoted law enforcement sources.
+Earlier state media reports quoted law enforcement sources saying the device had been hidden in a fire extinguisher and was larger than the one that exploded.
 It carried about a kilogram of TNT, the reports said.

 Train driver praised